Observational tests in scale invariance II: gravitational lensing: The origin of the discrepancy between the stellar and lensing masses

 If all the masses are reduced by the same factor, this factor applies both to $m_m$ and $m_L$.
 The values of $\alpha$ in the range of 1 to 2 M$_{\odot}$ considered earlier is quite large, hence making $\ell$ a very steep function of $m$, as shown in Fig.~\ref{imf}.
 We have, following \citet{Maeder09}

 The individual stellar mass-luminosity ratios $m/\ell$ are varying with power $(1-\alpha)$ of the mass $m$, while Eq.~(\ref{LM}) shows that the factors are different when integrated over the mass spectrum of a galaxy.
-Now, we can see what is doing a change of the mass by a factor $f=0.62$, (this factor is the ratio $t/t_0= t$ corresponding to the reshift $z=1.94$ of the lens in JWST-ER1).
+Now, we can see what is doing a change of the mass by a factor $f=0.62$ (or 0.614 by \cite{Mercier24}), (this factor is the ratio $t/t_0= t$ corresponding to the reshift $z=1.94$ (or 2.02 by \cite{Mercier24}) of the lens in JWST-ER1).
 The ratio of the modified overall mass-luminosity ratio to the standard unmodified case is,

 Interestingly enough, for a change of all masses by the same factor $f$, we come back to the same dependence as given by the simple individual stellar expression $(m/\ell) \sim m^{1-\alpha}$; for other changes of the mass distribution the full expression has evidently to be kept in.
-For of factor $f=0.62$ and $\alpha=4.56$, we get a value of 5.48 for the ratio expressed in Eq. (\ref{548}).
-Thus, the real mass-luminosity ratio may be about a factor of 5.48 higher than the assumed one, which accounts for most of the difference between the mass observed from lensing and the mass derived from the luminous matter.
+For of factor $f=0.62$ (or 0.614 by \cite{Mercier24}) and $\alpha=4.56$, we get a value of 5.48 (or 5.67) for the ratio expressed in Eq. (\ref{548}).
+For different average values of the exponent of the M-L relation with $\alpha=4$, and 3\footnote{Such a value $\alpha=3$ could apply in case some star formation is still active in JWST-ER1.}, we get respectively 4.32 and 2.65 with the redshift by Mercier et al. Thus, whatever the average $\alpha$-value of the stellar population in JWSR-ER1, the real mass-luminosity ratio may be much higher than the assumed one, which accounts for most of the difference between the mass observed from lensing and the mass derived from the luminous matter.
+We recall that the ratio of the total mass from lensing to the stellar mass from photometry were $\frac{M_{\mathrm{Tot}}}{M_*}$ was equal to about 5.9 by van Dokkum \cite{Dokkum23} and about 2.7 by Mercier et al. \cite{Mercier24}.

 The so-called super-Salpeter IMF with $x \approx 1.65$ applied by \citet{Dokkum23} increases the total mass by a factor of about 4 compared to Salpeter's.
 In the scale invariant context, such a hypothesis of a very bottom-heavy mass distribution, just opposed to the Chabrier one, is not necessary.
-A mass distribution close to the Chabrier IMF naturally accounts for the lensing mass without calling for dark matter.
+Despite the different remaining uncertainties in particular concerning the stellar population of the lens and the IMF, it appears that a standard mass distribution can naturally account for the lensing mass without calling for dark matter.
 Thus, while the mass estimates by lensing are totally unaffected by scale invariant effects, it is not the case for the spectrophotometric determinations, which may be severely biased for distant galaxies, such as JWST-ER1.